cgroeneveld/LiLF/docs/pipeline.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 LOFAR_cal takes the out put of LOFAR_preprocess.py for a calibrator source and extracts the systematic effects from this source.
-This code should be stable for the
+This code should be stable for almost all ionospheric conditions with regular LBA, and for decameter observations it should still work acceptably well for most observations.
+It is important, however, to verify the quality of the data after running the calibrator pipeline.
+For examples on the data quality, see the :doc:`calibrator examples <desc/cal_examp>` page.